Takashicc/slack-approval/README.md

         timeout-minutes: 10
 ```

+- About parameters
-- Set args
+  - Required
     - `bot-token`
       - Bot-level tokens on `OAuth & Permissions page`. (starting with `xoxb-` )
     - `app-token`
       - App-level tokens on `Basic Information page`. (starting with `xapp-` )
     - `channel-id`
       - Channel ID for which you want to send approval.
+  - Optional
     - `mention-to-users`
-    - Optional.
-Slack user IDs to mention.
+      - Slack user IDs to mention.
 Comma separated.
     - `mention-to-groups`
-    - Optional.
-Slack group IDs to mention.
+      - Slack group IDs to mention.
 Comma separated.
     - `authorized-users`
-    - Optional.
-Slack user IDs who are authorized to approve or reject.
+      - Slack user IDs who are authorized to approve or reject.
 Comma separated.
     - `authorized-groups`
-    - Optional.
-Slack group IDs who are authorized to approve or reject.
+      - Slack group IDs who are authorized to approve or reject.
 Comma separated.

-- Set `timeout-minutes`
+- `timeout-minutes`
   - Set the time to wait for approval.